Michelle3334/freaky_memory/README.md

 * As a returning user, I want to be able to access the social media links.

 ## Structure of the website
 The website is designed to be user-friendy on all device sizes.
-Links have hover effects to provide interaction with the users.
+Links and Buttons have hover effects to provide interaction with the users.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)